SC's GDP Growth Rate YoY Surges to 7.7% in November 2025, Defying Expectations

 Structural & Long-Run Trends

-SC’s economy is gradually diversifying away from commodity dependence, with growing services and manufacturing sectors.
-This structural shift supports more sustainable growth but requires continued investment in skills and infrastructure.
+SC’s economy is gradually diversifying away from traditional sectors, with technology and services gaining prominence.
+This structural shift supports sustainable growth but requires ongoing investment in human capital and infrastructure.

 Key Markets Likely to React to GDP Growth Rate YoY

-Since 2020, SC’s GDP growth rate and the SCIDX equity index have exhibited a strong positive correlation (r=0.72).
-Periods of GDP contraction, such as late 2023, coincided with sharp equity declines, while rebounds in 2025 aligned with index rallies.
-This relationship underscores the equity market’s sensitivity to economic fundamentals and growth expectations.
+Since 2020, SC’s GDP growth rate and the SCEX equity index have shown a strong positive correlation (r=0.78).
+Periods of GDP contraction, such as late 2023, coincided with equity market downturns, while rebounds in 2024 and 2025 aligned with market rallies.
+This relationship underscores the importance of GDP data as a leading indicator for equity performance in SC.

 FAQs